-Each booking (and each dog) is different—but the important questions remain the same.
-We put together the top Meet & Greet questions that cover everything from health and safety to favorite toys and games.
+Each booking (and each pet) is different—but the important questions remain the same.
+We partnered with our Dog People Panel to put together the top Meet & Greet questions that cover everything from health and safety to favorite toys and games.
+This list may seem intimidating, but taking the time to go through these questions will make your stays more successful and it will put pet owners at ease.
+After all, you’re asking them about their favorite topic–their pet.

 [ ] Who is the emergency contact in case you can’t be reached?
-This person should be familiar with the dog and be able to make health decisions if you aren’t reachable.
+This person should be local and preferably in town, be familiar with the dog, and be able to make health decisions if you aren’t reachable.

 Does your dog: